The Tummy Time Crisis: Why 80% of Babies Are Developmentally Delayed (And How 10 Minutes Could Save Your Child)

 Why Nordic Babies Are Stronger (It's Not Genetics)

 Scandinavian babies hit motor milestones 3-4 weeks earlier than American babies.
-The difference isn't genetics - it's culture.
+And the difference isn't genetics -- it's culture.

 The Nordic approach: